signalfx/signalfx-agent/README.md

-# SignalFx NeoAgent
+# SignalFx Agent

-NeoAgent is an agent written in Go for monitoring nodes and application services in highly ephemeral environments.
+The SignalFx Agent is a metric agent written in Go for monitoring nodes and application services in a variety of different environments.

 ## Design Goals
 Basic design goals are to have a minimal footprint with a plugin system so that